dzackgarza/Notes/Obsidian/zettelkasten/universally closed.md

--Fiber products with it are closed maps.
+- Fiber products with it are closed maps.